Ben Wootten: Career

 Immediately on graduating Wootten began working at the Weta Workshop as a designer and started to work on the films of Peter Jackson.
 At first Wootten worked on King Kong (which was originally planned to be made before The Lord of the Rings trilogy).
 When Kong was canceled Wootten began to work on designs for Peter Jackson's The Lord of the Rings movie trilogy.
-A notable piece of work there was being closely involved in designing the Balrog.
-Wootten designed both Aragorn’s Strider sword and Boromir’s sword at Weta Workshop.
+A notable piece of work there was being closely involved in designing the Balrog, creating its design based on the illustrations of John Howe.

+Wootten designed both Aragorn's Strider sword and Boromir's sword at Weta Workshop.

 He has also worked on the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.

 His designs combined his knowledge of zoology with his artistic skill.

 Wootten is now a freelance illustrator, working out of Wellington.
-Most of his recent work has been for RPGs and TCGs; clients including Wizards of the Coast, Paizo and Upper Deck.
+Most of his recent work has been for RPGs and TCGs; with clients including Wizards of the Coast, Paizo and Upper Deck.

 For Paizo, he has done interior illustrations for the Pathfinder: Curse of the Crimson Throne Player’s Guide, and for the GameMastery line, Crucible of Chaos.